-We send humanitarian aid to refugee camps in Jordan and Lebanon
+We collect humanitarian aid for refugee camps in Jordan and Lebanon

 We collaborate with Helping Hand for Relief and Development (HHRD) to ship critical humanitarian aid to refugees in Jordan and Lebanon from the state of Utah.